 -

-Step 1, travel from San Sebastian to Hendaye by Euskotren then from Hendaye to Paris Montparnasse by TGV Duplex as shown above.
+Step 1, travel from San Sebastian to Hendaye by Euskotren then Hendaye to Paris Montparnasse by TGV Duplex as shown above.

 San Sebastian to Hendaye by Euskotren costs €2.75.